weiweitoo/weiweitoo.github.io/_posts/2019-07-28-dynamic_programming.markdown

 print(recur_fino(6)) # answer is 8
 ```

 In real world, some problem can only be solved by using recursion.
 That means, recursion is a must in some situation, or maybe just more natural to do it with recursion.
 Just like Fibinocci!
 From another point of view, recursive is just make your code more readable and pretty.

 ## Is there a risk for recursion?
 Yes.
 Definitely.

-> "Great power come with great responsibility" - Uncle Ben.
+> "Great power come with great responsibility" - Uncle Ben

 Recursive is just keep placing execution contexts on the top of the stack.
 It is a accumulated process.
 Once it reach a limit, "StackOverflow" will happend.
 Stack overflow is when we run out of memory to hold items in the stack.

 *python have a default recursive limit - 1000, but you can change it by calling sys.setrecursionlimit(num_of_limit)*

 Other than that, recursive is just much more slower and slower.
-So if you are a game programmer, don't ever use recursion :P.
+So if you are a game programmer, don't ever use recursion :P

 *Additional Knowledge*
 ```